wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 ## Deploying

-Three concrete `ValidatorManager` contracts are provided - `PoAValidatorManager`, `NativeTokenStakingManager`, and `ERC20TokenStakingManager`. `NativeTokenStakingManager`, and `ERC20TokenStakingManager` implement `PoSValidatorManager`, which itself implements `ValidatorManager`.
-These are implemented as [upgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/main/contracts/proxy/utils/Initializable.sol#L56) contracts.
+The validator manager system consists of two concrete contracts: `ValidatorManager` and one of `PoAValidatorManager`, `NativeTokenStakingManager`, or `ERC20TokenStakingManager`. `NativeTokenStakingManager`, and `ERC20TokenStakingManager` implement `PoSValidatorManager`.
+All of these are implemented as [upgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/main/contracts/proxy/utils/Initializable.sol#L56) contracts.
 There are numerous [guides](https://blog.chain.link/upgradable-smart-contracts/) for deploying upgradeable smart contracts, but the general steps are as follows:

 1. Deploy the implementation contract
 2. Deploy the proxy contract
 3. Call the implementation contract's `initialize` function

-- Each flavor of `ValidatorManager` requires different settings.
+- Each deployed contract requires different settings.
 For example, `ValidatorManagerSettings` specifies the churn parameters, while `PoSValidatorManagerSettings` specifies the staking and rewards parameters.

-4. Initialize the validator set by calling `initializeValidatorSet`
+4. Initialize the validator set by calling `initializeValidatorSet` on `ValidatorManager`

 - When an L1 is first created on the P-Chain, it must be explicitly converted to an L1 via [`ConvertSubnetToL1Tx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#convertsubnettol1tx).
 The resulting `SubnetToL1ConversionMessage` Warp [message](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#subnettol1conversionmessage) is provided in the call to `initializeValidatorSet` to specify the starting validator set in the `ValidatorManager`.
-Regardless of the implementation, these initial validators are treated as PoA and are not eligible for staking rewards.
+Regardless of the setup of the overall validator manager system, these initial validators are treated as PoA and are not eligible for staking rewards.

 ### PoAValidatorManager

 Proof-of-Authority validator management is provided via `PoAValidatorManager`, which restricts modification of the validator set to a specified owner address.
-After deploying `PoAValidatorManager.sol` and a proxy, the `initialize` function takes the owner address, in addition to standard `ValidatorManagerSettings`.
+After deploying `PoAValidatorManager` and a proxy, call the `initialize` function, which takes the owner address and the `ValidatorManager` address.

 ### PoSValidatorManager

-Proof-of-Stake validator management is provided by the abstract contract `PoSValidatorManager`, which has two concrete implementations: `NativeTokenStakingManager` and `ERC20TokenStakingManager`.
-In addition to basic validator management provided in `ValidatorManager`, `PoSValidatorManager` supports uptime-based validation rewards, as well as delegation to a chosen validator.
+Proof-of-Stake validator management is provided by the abstract contract `PoSValidatorManager`, which has two concrete implementations: `NativeTokenStakingManager` and `ERC20TokenStakingManager`. `PoSValidatorManager` supports uptime-based validation rewards, as well as delegation to a chosen validator.
 The `uptimeBlockchainID` used to initialize the `PoSValidatorManager` **must** be validated by the L1 validator set that the contract manages. **There is no way to verify this from within the contract, so take care when setting this value.** This [state transition diagram](./StateTransition.md) illustrates the relationship between validators and delegators.
+After deploying `PoSValidatorManager` and a proxy, call the `initialize` function, which takes a `PoSValidatorManagerSettings` as well as any implementation-specific arguments.

 > [!NOTE]
-> The `weightToValueFactor` fields of the `PoSValidatorManagerSettings` passed to `PoSValidatorManager`'s `initialize` function sets the factor used to convert between the weight that the validator is registered with on the P-Chain, and the value transferred to the contract as stake.
+> The `weightToValueFactor` fields of `PoSValidatorManagerSettings` sets the factor used to convert between the weight that the validator is registered with on the P-Chain, and the value transferred to the contract as stake.
 This involves integer division, which may result in loss of precision.
 When selecting `weightToValueFactor`, it's important to make the following considerations:
 >
 > 1. If `weightToValueFactor` is near the denomination of the asset, then staking amounts on the order of 1 unit of the asset may cause the converted weight to round down to 0.
 This may impose a larger-than-expected minimum stake amount.
 >    - Ex: If USDC (denomination of 6) is used as the staking token and `weightToValueFactor` is 1e9, then any amount less than 1,000 USDC will round down to 0 and therefore be invalid.